-Bhel Puri is a popular street food from India.
+Bhel Puri is popular street food from India.
 Made using puffed rice and an amalgamation of spices and chutneys, it is a treat to the taste buds.
-Here is a simple step by step recipe of how to make Bhel Puri Recipe at home.
+Here is a simple step by step recipe of how to make it.

 Bhel Puri is a popular street side food from India.
 Made using puffed rice and an array of spices and chutneys, it is a delight to eat.

-Indian cuisine is known for its rice, gravy dishes and the versatile blend of many spices.
-Another thing our cuisine is also famous for are the chaats or munchies.
+Indian cuisine is known for its rice, gravy dishes, and the versatile blend of many spices.
+Another thing our cuisine is also famous for its chaats or munchies.

 Unlike pastries and other snacks which are famous in other parts of the world, chaats are a colorful and tasty mix of dry and wet ingredients that are not just yummy, but make you feel all satiated for hours.